luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 This inter-API communication system is implemented using three main classes: **EventBus**, **EventBusRabbitMQ**, and **IntegrationEventLogEF**

+These projects collectively handle messaging and event-driven architecture:

+**EventBus** provides the abstraction

+**EventBusRabbitMQ** integrates with RabbitMQ for actual messaging

+**IntegrationEventLogEF** ensures reliability by persisting integration events, enabling retry mechanisms in case of failure

 We review the eShop architecture general picture and how **RabbitMQ** is the message broker for coordinating actions between APIs

 ![image](https://github.com/user-attachments/assets/8d6f98ac-74a5-4b87-a807-229642404671)